Prostate enlargement and prostate cancer in dogs

 3. Infection

-The prostate can be affected by a bacterial infection.
+Acute prostatitis is when the prostate is affected by a bacterial infection.
 These infections are often painful and they can be difficult to treat medically.
 It is important to culture the bacteria causing the infection early so that the right antibiotics can be used together with other complementary treatment.

 4. Cancer